joeybernard/ACENET_Summer_School_General/_episodes/07-input_output.md

 ## Moving data on and off a cluster

 - "Internet" cabling varies a lot.
 100Mbit/s widespread, 1Gbit becoming common, 10Gbit or more between *most* CC sites
+  - Remember, there are 8 bits in a byte.
+Pay careful attention to whether the number you are reading is bits or bytes!
 - CANARIE is the Canadian research network.
 Check out their [Network website](https://www.canarie.ca/network/)
 - Firewalls sometimes the problem - security versus speed